parthasarathi164/store-room/academics/as&i lab project/AS&I lab project.md

 <img src="https://r2cdn.perplexity.ai/pplx-full-logo-primary-dark%402x.png" style="height:64px;margin-right:32px"/>

-# Turn \& Bank Indicator: Microcontroller based computation of roll rate and displays turn coordination graphically.
+# Statement: Turn \& Bank Indicator: Microcontroller based computation of roll rate and displays turn coordination graphically.

 **my question**: how do i proceed. this is my aircraft systems and instrumentation lab project. i have to use stm32 nucleo board. give me all the steps to achieve the above output properly.